-EDUCATION AND STAFFING as of JULY 1, 2022
+EDUCATION AND STAFFING as of JULY 1, 2023

-- Report data for all funded positions as of 7/1/2022, using the position classifications and education levels provided below. - Enter the number of budgeted and paid staff members that hold any of the positions described below, according to the highest educational level each staff member attained. - EXCLUDE FROZEN POSITIONS.
-A frozen position is a library position that the municipality prohibited the library from filling as of 7/1/2022.
-A frozen position is different from a temporarily vacant position in that there is no intention of filling the frozen position within the next fiscal year. - Include one educational level for each staff member reported exclude custodian, vacancies, and frozen positions.
-When 1 staff member holds 2 or more positions, report their education level only once in the position with the greatest responsibility or most hours per week.
-If a staff member has an MLS or a PhD in Library and Information Science and an additional advanced degree(s), report only the MLS or PhD in Library and Information Science.
+- \Report data for all funded positions as of 7/1/2023 (FY2024), using the position classifications and education levels provided below.
+Note: Local titles may differ.
+Please fit your library positions into the categories on the form that most closely resemble your locally assigned position titles. - \Enter the number of budgeted and paid staff members that hold any of the positions described below, according to the highest educational level each staff member attained. - \EXCLUDE FROZEN POSITIONS.
+A frozen position is a library position that the municipality prohibited the library from filling as of 7/1/2023.
+A frozen position is different from a temporarily vacant position in that there is no intention of filling the frozen position within the next fiscal year.
+INCLUDE